flxst/gpt-sw3-tokenizer/docs/docs/sampling.md

 in the [environment file](preparation.md#environment) and proceed with the [training](training.md).*

-Often times, especially in the case of very large datasets, one only wants to use a certain fraction of the original data for the tokenizer training (and evaluation).
+Often times, especially in the case of very large datasets, one only wants to use a certain fraction of the original data for the tokenizer training and evaluation.
+Moreover, the sampled training and evaluation data should be disjunct.
-In addition, the data is to be weighted for tokenizer (and model) training, see e.g. [GPT-3](https://arxiv.org/abs/2005.14165) or [GPT-SW3](https://arxiv.org/abs/2305.12987).
+Finally, the data is sometimes weighted for tokenizer (and model) training, see e.g. [GPT-3](https://arxiv.org/abs/2005.14165) or [GPT-SW3](https://arxiv.org/abs/2305.12987).

 ---